 The primary purpose of detached positions (DPs) is to verify and define shoreline features (ex: rocks, reefs ledges, piles), disprove charted features, position navigational aids and landmarks (ex: buoys, beacons, lights), and mark positions of bottom samples.
-DPs were captured in the field as quick mark targets in HYPACK, with additional edits to the targets (range, bearing, depth and notes) added.
-Concurrent with the acquisition of these DP's, digital photographs were taken of most features which were exposed above the waterline.
+Point features were captured in the field as attributed S57 objects in Caris Notebook..
+Any line objects, such as small piers of foul areas were digitized directly into Caris Notebook while in the field.
+Concurrent with the acquisition of these features, digital photographs were taken of most objects which were exposed above the waterline.

 The survey vessel's track may also be used to delineate area features, such as reefs, ledges, or foul areas.
 Where it is safe to approach these features to within the specified horizontal accuracy requirement, this method can produce a more accurate and efficient representation of large features than would be provided by multiple DPs on the extents.

 In addition to the traditional shoreline techniques using VBES launches, RA1 (1101) was also used to delineate the 4-meter curve and/or junction lidar data with her 30-degree tilted Reson 8125.
 During periods of high tide, 1101 collected data while running parallel to shore along the 30-foot curve.
 Although this technique was found to nicely fill in between the 4 and 8 meter curves with 100% coverage, it also produced coverage far inside the NALL line (typically the 4-meter curve).
 These additional soundings inshore of the NALL line were processed as follows: